System environment (Hostname, DNS etc)

 Setup Squirrelmail webmail

-Squirrelmail is the lite webmail which doesn't require database to be installed.
+Squirrelmail is a simple webmail which doesn't require database to work.
 You can download the software from here:

 Squirrelmail Download